Increase the Size of Mac OS X Desktop Icons

 Icon sizes are increased and decreased on the fly so you can see exactly what they will look like.

-If you want to adjust the size of Finder folder icons instead, you simply need to use the View Options settings panel from an open and active Finder window:
+If you want to adjust the size of Finder folder icons instead of just items on the desktop, you simply need to use the View Options settings panel from an open and active Finder window:

 The maximum size for icons is 512×512 pixels, which is quite large and looks something like this: